 FHIR OperationOutcome (ITK3 response with response code 30001 to 30003)

 Receive business acknowledgement

-Upon receipt of the business acknowledgement, the provider system displays: “Message received, payload understood, patient found”
+The provider system records the business acknowledgement.
+If no acknowledgement is received within a reasonable timeframe (to be defined by the system supplier), the provider system notifies an appropriate end user.